github/codeql/java/codeql-java-workshop-sqlinjection.md

 - Try out a CodeQL course on [GitHub Learning Lab](https://lab.github.com/githubtraining/codeql-u-boot-challenge-(cc++)).
 - Read about more vulnerabilities found using CodeQL on the [GitHub Security Lab research blog](https://securitylab.github.com/research).
 - Explore the [open-source CodeQL queries and libraries](https://github.com/github/codeql), and [learn how to contribute a new query](https://github.com/github/codeql/blob/master/CONTRIBUTING.md)

+## Acknowledgements
+@lcartey identified and reported missing framework support for this vulnerability and also delivered the first tutorial based on this query.
+@s-samadi adapted it into this workshop, and @hohn provided valuable feedback.